Acrisel/eventor/eventor/README.rst

     *recovery_run*: if *RunMode.recover* is used, *recovery_run* will indicate specific instance of previously recovery run that would be executed.If not provided, latest run would be used.

-    *shared_db*: if set, db must not be in memory.
-In this case, a run_id must be provided or it will be generated.
-It signals Eventor that multiple programs will use the same database tables.

     *run_id*: unique ID for the program run (excluding recovery_run).
 It is mandatory in *shared_db* mode, and if not provided, will be generated.

     config: keyword dictionary of default configurations.
 Available keywords and their default values: